b23r0/abcdict/README.md

 # abcdict
-A better customize dictionary generator implementation by Rust.
+A better customization dictionary generator implementation by Rust.

 # Features